 The provider fee’s effect on uncompensated and undercompensated care

-The Colorado Medicaid provider fee helped reduce Medicaid uncompensated and undercompensated care by $237 million between 2009 (the year it was signed into law) and 2011.
+The Colorado hospital provider fee helped reduce Medicaid uncompensated and undercompensated care by $161 million in 2012.
 The provider fee is an assessment on hospitals by the State of Colorado.
 The resulting revenue is used to draw a dollar-for-dollar federal match that is used to cover the uninsured by expanding eligibility for Medicaid and Child Health Plan Plus (CHP+) and increase Medicaid reimbursements, without placing any burden on Colorado taxpayers.
 Click here to learn more about the provider fee in Colorado.
 Unfortunately, these improvements have been more than offset by reductions in Medicare payments.
-In 2011, Colorado hospitals received $253 million less for providing care for Medicare patients than in 2009.
+In 2012, Colorado hospitals received $257 million less for providing care for Medicare patients compared to in 2009.

-Colorado hospitals provided more than $1.7 billion in uncompensated care in 2011.
-Charity care and bad debt represent approximately $600 million of the total, while Medicare and Medicaid underpayments accounted for approximately $1.1 billion.
+Colorado hospitals provided more than $1.7 billion in uncompensated and undercompensated care in 2012.
+Uncompensated care (a combination of charity care and bad debt) represent approximately $500 million of the total, while Medicare and Medicaid underpayments accounted for approximately $1.2 billion.